 Graduate Inquiry Form

 Candidates who successfully complete the MEd - SC program and who earn the required minimum score on the PRAXIS II Specialty Area Test in Professional School Counseling will be eligible for North Carolina licensure as a school counselor.
 Candidates interested in being licensed in other states should research the specific requirements for licensure in those states.

-We are currently accepting applications for our fall 2019 cohort.
-Applicants who have all admissions materials submitted by April 1, 2019, will be given priority consideration.
+We are currently accepting applications for our Fall 2022 cohort.
+Applications received by March 15, 2022 will receive priority consideration.